 An applicant applying with a caretaker must provide at least 2 points proving identity, including date of birth.
 The applicant and caretaker must also provide proof of the caretaker relationship.
 The caretaker must provide at least 3 points proving his or her own identity, including photo identification.
 If the applicant is unable to provide a proof of residency document, the caretaker may establish their own proof of residency and provide an attestation that the applicant resides with them.

-In order to apply with a caretaker an applicant must fall under one of the two following categories: (1) applicants age 14-21 and (2) applicants of any age who are disabled, either physically, intellectually, or developmentally.
+In order to apply with a caretaker an applicant must fall under one of the two following categories: (1) applicants age 10-21 and (2) applicants of any age with a disability.
 Below are the documents that an applicant can use to apply with a caretaker.

 IDNYC also has a residency attestation form specifically for an applicant who is in the care of ACS or an ACS foster care agency.
 This form is provided below.

-Regardless of age, an applicant, who is disabled (physically, intellectually, or developmentally), can apply with a caretaker if the applicant does not have his or her own photo ID or proof of residency.
+An applicant age 10 or older with disabilities who lacks photo identification or proof of residency may apply if accompanied by a caretaker who can demonstrate proof of a relationship to the applicant.
 The caretaker will need to provide proof of the caretaker relationship and/or residency, using the letters listed below.
 Some of these letters require additional documentation, such as a proof of residency for either the caretaker or applicant.
-All of the letters below can be used for any applicant, regardless of age.
+All of the letters below can be used for any applicant age 10 or older.
 For more details you can visit the IDNYC Document Calculator.